Akashj1011/irctc-assignment/README.md

 Schemas:

 CREATE TABLE irctc.schedule (
-  scheduleId varchar(120) not null, journeyId varchar(120) not null, trainId varchar(120) not null, sourceStation varchar(120) NOT NULL, destinationStation varchar(120) NOT NULL, departureTime time not null, arrivalTime time not null, timeTaken int not null, departureDayOfWeek int not null, arrivalDayOfWeek int not null,
+  scheduleId varchar(120) not null,
+  journeyId varchar(120) not null,
+  trainId varchar(120) not null,
+  sourceStation varchar(120) NOT NULL,
+  destinationStation varchar(120) NOT NULL,
+  departureTime time not null,
+  arrivalTime time not null,
+  timeTaken int not null,
+  departureDayOfWeek int not null,
+  arrivalDayOfWeek int not null,
-  PRIMARY KEY (scheduleId)
+  PRIMARY KEY (scheduleId).
 );

   This table basically stores all the information of all the trains from given source to destination.